TeresaCampo/distributedAI_MARL_project/README.md

 In particular I exploited [Ray library](https://docs.ray.io/en/latest/rllib/getting-started.html) implementation of PPO.
 I was able to use Ray library to train agents on my custom model wrapping it as a PettingZoo envornment, [following documentation indications](https://docs.ray.io/en/latest/rllib/multi-agent-envs.html#:~:text=PettingZoo%20offers%20a%20repository%20of%20over%2050%20diverse%20multi%2Dagent%20environments%2C%20directly%20compatible%20with%20RLlib%20through%20the%20built%2Din%20PettingZooEnv%20wrapper%3A).

+Comparison of the learning processes is visibile in [this file](/src/strictplay_looseplay_comparison/comparison.ipynb).
+The plots have been generated using files present in [this folder](/src/policies/PPO/).
 # To try it on your pc
 First install the required dependencies
 - **Solution 1**: :